sambasivareddy-ch/writes-by-siva/public/posts/postgres/query-execution-pipeline.md

 - In this stage, PostgreSQL rewriter tries to apply the transformation rules defined [here](https://www.postgresql.org/docs/current/rules.html).
 Few examples:
   - **Views** --> replaced with theire underlying query definition.
   - **Rules** --> rewrite logic applied
-- At the end of this stage, rewriter convers the parse tree into query tree on bases of semantics (not optimized)
+- At the end of this stage, rewriter converts the parse tree into query tree on bases of semantics (not optimized)
 #### Example (based on view)
 ```sql
     CREATE VIEW active_users AS SELECT * FROM users WHERE active = true;  -- active_users view